 An Example Contract for the Freelance Writer

-Sample Statement of Work
+Example of a Statement of Work

 Statement of Work

-EFFECTIVE DATE: This SOW is effective as of April 8, 2010 ("SOW Effective Date").
+Effective Date: This SOW is effective as of April 8, 2018.

-DELIVERY DATES: You shall complete the Services and/or Work by or in accordance with the delivery schedule below.
+Delivery Dates: You shall complete the services and/or work by or in accordance with the delivery schedule below.

-Payment: Translation payment of $X USD per English (original) word translated.
-Official word count will come from X. Down payment is not available for this project.
-Interim payment is not available for this project.
+Payment: Translation payment of X amount of USD per English (original) word translated.
+Down payment is not available for this project.
+An interim payment is also not available for this project.
 (Of course, if there were a down payment or incremental payments for incremental work, that would be included here.
-As a freelancer, you should always try to negotiate one of both of these items, if possible.)
-Final payments to be paid out at latest date of June 20, 2010.
-Invoice from Translator proofreader should reach (name) no later than May 1, 2010.
-Domestic payments may be paid via check or Paypal.
-International payments will be paid in USD via Western Union or Paypal.
-All domestic contractors must have a completed W-9 on file with (name) before payment will be made.
+As a freelancer, you should always try to negotiate one or of both of these items.)
+Final payments to be paid out by June 20, 2018.
+The invoice should reach (name) no later than May 1, 2018.